inferno986return/IT-technician-book/bookplan.md

 Using TeamViewer and AnyDesk, particularly setting it up on Mac.
 Demonstrate connecting, setting up unattended access, redirected printing,

 Soft skills, setting up a software update or installation.
-Taking a snapshot on the hypervisor...
+Taking a snapshot on the hypervisor (vmware untick memory cache)...

 Reset your local account password using reset disk and WIndows 10 install USB. https://www.pcunlocker.com/reset-windows-10-password-with-install-disk.html